-- (a) All general laws, special laws, city ordinances, and rules and regulations of or pertaining to Everett, including special acts creating regional entities and arrangements of which the city is a member, that are in force when this charter takes effect, and not specifically or by implication repealed by this charter, shall continue in full force and effect until amended or repealed, or rescinded by law, or until they expire by their own limitation. - (b) In any case in which the provisions of this charter are found to be inconsistent with the provisions of any general or special law that would otherwise be applicable, the provisions of this charter shall be deemed to prevail. - (c) Every inconsistency between the prior law and this charter shall be decided in favor of this charter.
+- (a) All general laws, special laws, city ordinances, and rules and regulations of or pertaining to Everett, including special acts creating regional entities and arrangements of which the city is a member, that are in force when this charter or any amendments thereto takes effect, and not specifically or by implication repealed by this charter or any amendments thereto, shall continue in full force and effect until amended or repealed, or rescinded by law, or until they expire by their own limitation. - (b) In any case in which the provisions of this charter are found to be inconsistent with the provisions of any general or special law that would otherwise be applicable, the provisions of this charter shall be deemed to prevail. - (c) Every inconsistency between the prior law and this charter shall be decided in favor of this charter.